 Slugger O’Toole (drunk as a rule) — In spite of the slightly exaggerated rumors of his death, Mr O’Toole survived the wreck of the Irish Rover.
 He landed on the shores of Liverpool, broken, lost, missing important pieces of his memory and his clothing, and for the first time since he was pried away from the whiskey-flavored teat of his dear old mum – sober.
 Mr O’Toole stumbled his way to London, begging and singing for booze and occasionally food.
 The BFMAS took him in out of pity – or possibly because he posed a threat to their women.

 Rory Alden — A staple at Renaissance Faires, Mr Alden also performs as One Jolly Beggar, continuing the musical traditions of his alum Jolly Beggar.
 He is a master carpenter, bartender, artist and architect of things worldly and other-worldly.
-When not answering every question on Jeopardy, Mr Alden has been known to leave the ladies smiling, then crying.
-(Then smiling again.)
+When not answering every question on Jeopardy, Mr Alden has been known to leave the ladies whistling a new tune.

 Champagne Charlie — A world-renowned trapéziste, Charlie is a London original.
 On any given night, Charlie can be found at any one of London’s many East or West End pubs, carousing, bartending, or performing either for money or more of his favorite, elusive elixir – good bubbly!
 He also collects corks, and we are told it would be improper to ask how he keeps so many on his person.